gy001/hypercube/README.md

 - `gemini.rs`: implementation of the Gemini univarization technique as mentioned above
 - `ph.rs`: implementation of the LogUp+ technique as mentioned above
 - `fftunipoly.rs`: FFT functions needed on polynomial commitments
+- `snark.rs`: implementation of a Spartan like proving system

+We use ark_bn254, ark_std, ark_ff and ark_poly in our implementations.

 ### Future Work

-ZeroMorph is not implemented yet due to time constraint.
-Some of the polynomial constructions are not fully optimized yet.
-We look to benchmark the three approaches in the future.
-Adding zero knowledge construction will also be an interesting direction.
+- ZeroMorph is not implemented yet due to time constraint.
+- Some of the polynomial constructions are not fully optimized yet.
+- We look to benchmark the three approaches in the future.
+- Adding zero knowledge construction will also be an interesting direction.

 ### Credits